textpattern/textpattern.github.io/administration/articles-panel.md

   * [Columns](#columns)
   * [Perform changes on selected articles](#perform-changes-on-selected-articles)
 * [Pages and articles listed per page](#pages-and-articles-listed-per-page)

+On this panel you can do two things:

+1. Open an article for editing
+2. Perform batch changes on selected articles

 ## Create a new article